jagdsh/aws-security-solutions/IAM/access_control/README.md

 - IAM users and the status of their passwords, access keys, and MFA devices
 - Download using IAM Console, AWS API, AWS CLI, or AWS SDK
 - Helps in auditing and compliance
-- Generated as often as once every 4 hours
+- Generated as often as once every 4 hours by using API call

 ![Report](./iam_credentials_report.png)

 ### Managing Aged Access Keys through AWS Config Remediations

 ![Aged Access Keys with Config](./managing_aws_config.png)

+- This is the better way to automate the key rotation than IAM Credentials report. **[Troubleshooting]**

 ## IAM Roles for Services